canonical/core20/README.md

 $ sudo snapcraft
 ```

+# Testing locally

-Once built you can boot it for testing inside qemu.
-You will need additional
+Once built you can boot it for testing inside qemu and spread.
+You will need
-tool (see testing/README.md for details).
-To boot test your fresh snap:
+additional tool (see tests/lib/README.md for details).
+In order to prepare an
+image for either exploratory manual tests or for spread tests run this command:

 ```
-$ make -C tests/lib
+$ make update-image
 ```

-You can start to use spread as well.
-If you have a built image (done by the
-command above) you can just run `spread` to run the tests locally.
+With this available you can either run: `spread -debug -v` or `make -C
+tests/lib just-boot`, depending on what you want to do.
+The interactive (just
+boot) test should allow you to move to VT7 where a root shell awaits.